 Oh… and… erm… Brexit

-So, we finally got our exemption threshold, in the UK at least… even if it is pitiful and will do little to stimulate the growth of digital business.
-BUT as things currently stand we lose it on 29th March 2019.
-Again, from the HMRC web site, screen grab below…
+OK, so we have the (incredibly low) exemption threshold in the UK at least… even if it is pitifully low and will do little to stimulate the growth of any digital business.
+BUT according to guidance published on 4 February 2019 that was getting withdrawn from

-- The EU member state where I made the sales – known as the EU member state of consumption
+- The EU member state where I made the sale – known as the EU member state of consumption

 - The date I supplied a service